apache/trafficcontrol/docs/source/api/cachegroups_id.rst

 	]}

 .. [#fallbacks] Traffic Router will first check for a ``fallbacks`` array and, when that is empty/unset/all the :term:`Cache Groups` in it are also unavailable, will subsequently check for ``fallbackToClosest``.
 If that is ``true``, then it falls back to the geographically closest :term:`Cache Group` capable of serving the same content or, when it is ``false``/no such :term:`Cache Group` exists/said :term:`Cache Group` is also unavailable, will respond to clients with a failure response indicating the problem.
 .. [#optional] While these fields are technically optional, note that if they are not specified many things may break.
-For this reason, Traffic Portal requires them when creating or editing :term:`Cache Group`\ s.
+For this reason, Traffic Portal requires them when creating or editing :term:`Cache Groups`.